bampakoa/angular-heroes/README.md

   apiKey: '<Your public key here>'
 };
 ```

+### Important note
+In the [Marvel Developer Portal](https://developer.marvel.com/) you should, also, set an authorized referrer.
+Just set it to *.

 Run `ng serve` to start the application.
 You will then be able to access it at http://localhost:4200